 If there is a primary UW sponsor/partner, use its official secondary departmental logo.
 To the right of the logo, list the names of the other sponsoring/partnering UW units in alphabetical order.
 The size of the font should be similar to that of the “University of Wisconsin–Madison” text within the logo.

-If a UW unit is partnering or co-sponsoring with outside companies, organizations, or institutions, it is acceptable to use both the unit’s official secondary departmental logo and the external entity’s logo.
-However, the UW–Madison logo must always be at least the same size and at least as prominent as the external entity’s logo.
+If a UW unit is partnering or co-sponsoring with outside companies, organizations, or institutions, it is acceptable to use both the unit’s official secondary departmental logo and the external entity’s logo with approval from University Marketing.* However, the UW–Madison logo must always be at least the same size and at least as prominent as the external entity’s logo.
 Make sure there is ample space between the logos; it must always be clear that they are two separate logos.

 Campus units must follow standards that protect the integrity of official UW–Madison logos.
 Distorting or altering the primary institutional or secondary departmental logos in any way is strictly prohibited.
 The logos are graphic elements that use official type fonts and colors in specific configuration.
 Do not adjust the color or substitute type fonts in the logos.
 The logos may not be reconfigured or combined with elements of other logos.
 Do not include them within narrative text to replace words or attempt to re-create them in any way.